ChenyuWang-Monica/REED/molecule/README.md

-# REED - molecule generation
+# REED - Molecule Generation

 This folder is the pytorch implementation of the molecule generation tasks in REED.
 This branch is largely based on the [GeoRCG](https://arxiv.org/abs/2410.03655) codebase, which supports both EDM and SemlaFlow base models on both QM9 and GEOM-DRUG datasets.
 In our paper, we focus on the state-of-the-art SemlaFlow base model and use the more challenging GEOM-DRUG dataset to illustrate the effectiveness of REED.
 We leverage the representation alignment method instead of the representation conditioning method in GeoRCG.